respiratory-immunology-lab/microbiome-shotgun/README.md

 Click [here](https://github.com/respiratory-immunology-lab/microbiome-shotgun/tree/master/cluster) for more information about how to work on the cluster and download data directly from basespace.

-## SUNBEAM: Decontamination and taxonomy
+## 1) SUNBEAM: Host reads decontamination and taxonomy profiling

 #### Installing Sunbeam on the cluster